easybuilders/easybuild/docs/Installation_Alternative.rst

   installation directly on local git repositories, which allows you to customise it easily.
 Remember to commit/push or otherwise save your changes, if you intend to use them later.

-.. note:: Using ``$$`` (process id of current shell) is there to ensure that you do not step on other people's toes, in case you happen to run the same command, on the same system, in the same account, at the same time.